Gai Brodtmann was elected the Member for Canberra on 21 August 2010 and has extensive experience in the public, private and community sectors.

 Gai ran her own small business for ten years and understands the challenges faced by small business owners.
 Prior to that, she was a federal public servant, primarily with Foreign Affairs and Trade and Attorney-General’s.

 Gai has represented Australia in India and worked on a range of international and national issues, from Indigenous youth development and climate change to defence capability, tax and foreign policy.

 As a volunteer director on the Gift of Life and Our Wellness boards, Gai helped to lift the profile of organ donation and raised funds for better health services in Canberra.
 She is a former director and audit committee member of the Cultural Facilities Corporation and ACTTAB and a former director of the National Press Club.

-Gai is the founding Co-Chair of the Parliamentary Friends of Small Business and Parliamentary Friends of Defence groups, founding Chair of the Small Business Caucus Committee and founder of ACT Labor For Small Business.
+Gai is the founding Co-Chair of the Parliamentary Friends of Small Business, Parliamentary Friends of Defence and Parliamentary Friends of Endometriosis groups, founding Chair of the Small Business Caucus Committee and founder of ACT Labor For Small Business.

 Gai is a member and former Deputy Chair of the Joint Standing Committee on Public Accounts and Audit and a member of the National Capital and External Territories Committee.
 She is a former member of the Joint Standing Committee on Foreign Affairs, Defence and Trade.

 She was the Chair of the National Policy Committee, which developed the 2011 Australian Labor Party National Platform, Secretary of the Federal Labor Parliamentary Caucus, Chair of the International and Legal Caucus Committee and Secretary of the Status of Women Caucus Committee.